-Slough Children's Services Trust's fundamental purpose is 'Ensuring children in Slough are safe, secure and successful'.
+Slough Children First's fundamental purpose is 'Ensuring children in Slough are safe, secure and successful'.
 To help achieve this, our mission is that we should all be constantly working together to improve the lives of children and young people by protecting, supporting and enabling them to thrive.